svrlxrdd/Python-Selfbot/README.md

 How to use:
-Extract the files then open cmd in the same directory then type pip install colored and pip install pymysql (or pip3) Then put your discord user token in the file when you open with a text editor. and then run it ha.
+Extract the files then open cmd in the same directory then type pip install -r requirements.txt Then put your discord user token in the file when you open with a text editor. and then run it ha.
 Enjoy